-Set well back from the road and just a few minutes walk from Kenmare town, this neat bungalow set in landscaped gardens has been well known as a B&B for many years - and the current owners Vladimira and Jerome Barbe do still offer (unregistered) accommodation - although most people head here for the food.
+Set well back from the road and just a few minutes’ walk from Kenmare town, this neat bungalow set in landscaped gardens has been well known as a B&B for many years - and the current owners, Vince and Mary, do still offer (unregistered) accommodation - although most people head here for the food.

 Vince is the chef and Mary has wide experience in local hotels, and they have continued the Rose Garden’s USP - the seriously delicious food they serve in their café and also the patisserie that’s on sale out front at very reasonable prices.